TEAMMATES/teammates/docs/development.md

 <box type="definition">

-Dev server is the server run in your local machine.
+Dev server is the server ran on your local machine.
 </box>

 <box type="definition">